Shawn-Nichol/Powershell/HashComparisonModule/Hash Checker/psm1.md

         [string]$FilePath,

         [Parameter(Mandatory=$true)]
-        [string]$KnownHash
+        [string]$ProvidedHash,

+        [Parameter(Mandatory=$false)]
+        [ValidateSet("MD5", "SHA1", "SHA256", "SHA384", "SHA512")]
+        [string]$HashType = "SHA512"
     )

     process {
-        # Calculate the SHA-512 hash of the specified file
+        # Calculate the specified hash type of the specified file.
-        $hash = Get-FileHash -Algorithm SHA512 -Path $FilePath
+        $hash = Get-FileHash -Algorithm $HashType -Path $FilePath

-        # Compare the calculated hash with the provided known hash
+        # Compare the calculated hash with the provided hash
-        if ($hash.Hash -eq $KnownHash) {
+        if ($hash.Hash -eq $ProvidedHash) {
+            # Display the result in green if it is valid.
-            Write-Output "File is valid.
-The SHA-512 hash matches the known hash."
-        } else {
+            Write-Host "File is valid.
+The $($HashType) hash matches the provided hash." -ForegroundColor Green } else {
+            # Display the result in red if it is invalid.
-            Write-Output "File is not valid.
-The SHA-512 hash does not match the known hash."
+            Write-Host "File is not valid.
+The $($HashType) hash does not match the provided hash." -ForegroundColor Red }

-        }
+        # Print both the provided and calculated hash values in a formatted manner.
+        Write-Output "Provided Hash  : $ProvidedHash"
+        Write-Output "Calculated Hash: $($hash.Hash)"
     }
 }